getreu/tp-note/doc/source/tp-note--manual.md

-  Note-taking with _Tp-Note_ is more fun with a good markup (Markdown) text editor, although any Unicode text editor will do (even Notepad >= Windows 10-update 1903). _Tp-Note_ it preconfigured to work with:
+  Note-taking with _Tp-Note_ is more fun with a good markup (Markdown) text editor, although any Unicode text editor will do (even Notepad >= Windows 10-update 1903). _Tp-Note_ is preconfigured to work with:

   - [Mark Text](https://marktext.app/) — a simple and elegant Markdown editor focused on speed and usability.